When to Schedule Commercial Painting in Asheville in 2026

 Interior Office Painting Budgets

-Asheville office interior work runs $3.00 to $5.50 per square foot in 2026 for a standard repaint with patch and prep, which lands a 5,000 square foot office between $15,000 and $27,500.
+Asheville office interior work runs $3.30 to $6.05 per square foot in 2026 for a standard repaint with patch and prep, which lands a 5,000 square foot office between $16,500 and $30,250.
 Conference rooms with feature walls, custom color matching, and moisture-resistant kitchen finishes add line items.
-Property managers running buildings with multiple tenants on Cornwall Avenue, Holly Street, or near Western (UNC Asheville) almost always batch interior work across vacant tenant spaces during turnover to avoid coordinating around occupied offices.
+Property managers running buildings with multiple tenants on Patton Avenue, Biltmore Avenue, or near UNC Asheville almost always batch interior work across vacant tenant spaces during turnover to avoid coordinating around occupied offices.

 Why Booking by Mid-May Saves Money

-Commercial painters in Asheville book up by late May for the dry-window exterior season.
-Property owners who lock in their slot in February through April pay early-booking pricing, typically 10 to 15 percent below peak-season rates.
-Owners who call in June or July face a different math.
+Commercial painters in Asheville fill their fall exterior calendars early, often by late spring.
+Property owners who lock in their slot in late winter through spring pay early-booking pricing, typically 10 to 15 percent below peak-season rates.
+Owners who wait until the fall window is here face a different math.
 Most established crews are booked, and the available crews charge premium rates because they know the market is tight.
-For a $30,000 commercial exterior job, that timing difference is $3,000 to $4,500 in real money.
+For a $33,000 commercial exterior job, that timing difference is $3,300 to $4,950 in real money.

 Permits, HOA Sign-Offs, and Tenant Coordination